 7.2.
 Step-by-Step Instructions

-Step 1: Visit our Hypothesis Testing Calculator
+Step 1: Visit our Hypothesis Testing Calculator and select your goal

-Step 3: Choose your data file
+Step 2: Choose the test type and enter your data

-Step 5: Review the test results
+Step 3: Review the test results

-Step 6: Check statistical assumptions
+Step 4: Check statistical assumptions

 8. Why It Matters